jochembeetz/huppa-restaurant/README.md

 - Create DTO's for all API responses (potentially use spatie data library)
 - Implement OAuth2 flow instead of api key auth
 - Place both applications in one secure network and/or implement IP whitelisting
-- Containerize the application (including postgres, redis) using sail
+- Containerize the application and add a docker compose (including postgres, redis and website) using sail
 - Add Laravel Horizon for easier queue management (includes logs for debugging)
 - Add appropriate retry mechanism for webhook failures
 - Webhooks based on order status trails/logs instead of the order's status